 4.3.
-Grade Reporting and Testing Policy EPC Revised: January 20, 2021 - All course/clerkship requirements, including examinations, should be completed by the last day of a course/clerkship, unless extenuating circumstances are documented.
+Grade Reporting and Testing Policy Educational Program Committee Approved: January 16, 2013 Educational Program Committee Last Revised: May 17, 2024 - 1.
+All course/clerkship requirements, including examinations, should be completed by the last day of a course/clerkship, unless extenuating circumstances are documented.
 These special cases should be handled by course or clerkship directors on an individual student, case-by-case basis. - 2.
-Decisions about honors/high pass/pass/fail criteria developed by clerkship faculty and pass/fail criteria by course faculty must be in compliance with any applicable Educational Program Committee (EPC) or School of Medicine (SOM) guidelines. - 3.
+Decisions about honors/pass/fail criteria developed by clerkship faculty and pass/fail criteria by course faculty must be in compliance with any applicable Educational Program Committee (EPC) or School of Medicine (SOM) guidelines. - 3.
 All course and clerkship grades must be released to students and to Student Affairs within four to six weeks of the last day of a course or clerkship rotation.
-In the event of a grading error that is discovered after the release of final clerkship grades to students, correction can only be made if it is in a direction that is of benefit to the student.
-Corrections that would decrease the students' grade after submission of final grades will not be made. - 4.
-The senior registrar in Student Affairs will report any course or clerkship with grades not received within four weeks after a course or clerkship rotation ends to the Vice Dean of Medical Education.
+In addition, students must receive written evaluation comments with their final clerkship rotation grades. - 4.
+The UME Coordinator will report any course or clerkship with grades not received within four weeks after a course or clerkship rotation ends to the Vice Dean of Medical Education.
 The Vice Dean will contact the course or clerkship director and advise the date by which grades absolutely must be received by students (i.e., the date that falls six weeks after the end of the course/rotation). - 5.
-The senior registrar will report course and clerkship grade receipt dates, including whether or not they were in compliance with the 6-week requirement, at the second EPC meeting of each month.

-- 6. The senior registrar will provide an official annual report to the EPC in September of each year regarding grade report dates.
+The undergraduate medical education office tracks course and clerkship grade receipt dates, and confirms all courses and clerkships were in compliance. - 6.
+The senior registrar will provide an official annual report to the EPC in September of each year regarding grade report dates.
 The report will include ending dates of courses and clerkship rotations, the date grades were received for each, and whether or not grades were received within the six-week time frame.
 The September report should be a cumulative report for the full academic year. - 7.
-In addition to senior registrar reports, course and clerkship directors will report compliance with grades being issued to students within 6 weeks of the end of the course or clerkship on their annual course or clerkship director portfolio questionnaire. - 8.
-Students must complete all required assignments and exams in order to pass a course or clerkship; attainment of a specific score on an assignment or exam to pass the class, however, cannot be required unless the assignment or exam is a validated, reliable assessment tool (for example, an NBME shelf exam).
-In cases where a decision regarding whether a particular assignment or examination is a "validated, reliable assessment tool," the Educational Program Committee will be responsible for making this determination.
-Any exceptions to this requirement will require EPC approval and may require the course director to submit an annual report detailing the efforts to ensure reliability and validity. - 9.
-Students in preclinical courses are not permitted to retake a final examination.
-Students in clinical clerkships will be permitted to remediate a single NBME shelf examination following the guidelines outlined in the Standardized Grading, Honors & Remediation Policy.
-The student's grade will marked as Incomplete until the new score is received; if the student passes the shelf exam on the second attempt, he/she will receive the minimum passing score as his/her shelf exam grade for the clerkship and a PASS score will be entered on the student's transcript.
-If the student fails the remediation shelf exam, the student will receive a Failure in the clerkship and will be referred to Student Promotions Committee. - 10.
-If a student fails two or more shelf exams in different clerkships, he/ she will receive a failure grade for those clerkships and be required to meet with the Student Promotions Committee at the end of the academic year to determine remediation of those clerkships.
-If a student fails a third clerkship, the student will be removed from clerkships and referred to the Student Promotions Committee. - 11.
-Deferred grades may be awarded only to students who are unable to complete a preclinical course due to illness or other unforeseen circumstances; a deferred grade may not be awarded to a student in academic difficulty. - 12 All required courses will be included in class rank computations. - 13.
-This policy must be included in all required course and clerkship syllabi.
+1. In addition to senior registrar reports, course and clerkship directors will report compliance with grades being issued to students within six weeks of the end of the course or clerkship on their annual course or clerkship director portfolio questionnaire. - 8.
+Deferred grades may be awarded only to students who are unable to complete a preclinical course due to illness or other unforeseen circumstances; a deferred grade may not be awarded to a student in academic difficulty. - 9.
+All required courses will be included in class rank computations.
 Electronic Exams Technology Failure: